Warren County License Hearing Guide

 Hardship/Restricted License in North Carolina

-• What You Can Drive For (Work, School, Medical): A hardship license typically restricts your driving to specific purposes, such as traveling to and from work, attending school, or obtaining necessary medical treatment.
+• What You Can Drive For: As mentioned above, the hardship license restricts your driving to specific purposes, such as work, school, or medical appointments.

-• Costs and Application Process: The application process for a hardship license involves filing a petition with the court and providing supporting documentation.
-There are associated court costs and fees.
-Consult with an attorney to navigate this process effectively.
+• Costs and Application Process: The application process involves filing a petition with the court and providing evidence supporting your need for a hardship license.
+There are court costs associated with filing the petition.

 Getting Your License Back